kjemist/TotalDeaths20thCentury/README.md

 # License and reusability

 The R-script and the figures in this repository are licensed under an open Creative Commons license.
-You are free to reuse and share the material in this repository under this license, but you **must credit the CDC for obtaining the original data**
+You are free to reuse and share the material in this repository under this license, but you **must credit the CDC for obtaining the original data**.
+It would also be nice if you can acknowledge me as the author of this visualization :)